-In what has been a transformational redevelopment of the former Royal Women’s Hospital site in Carlton, the new precinct connects people, places and possibilities by bringing together researchers, industry, government and community to progress innovative solutions to society’s biggest challenges.
-This $425million development comprises of a number of connected buildings that knit together along the perimeter of the precinct’s public outdoor space.
+In what has been a transformational redevelopment of the former Royal Women’s Hospital site in Carlton, the modern precinct connects people, places, and possibilities by bringing together researchers, industry, government, and community to progress innovative solutions to society’s biggest challenges.
+This $425million development comprises several connected buildings that knit together along the perimeter of the precinct’s public outdoor space.

-Bringing different dimensions to the precinct is the dedicated postgraduate student accommodation, and the bold addition of Science Gallery Melbourne, part of the acclaimed Global Science Gallery Network.
+Bringing different dimensions to the precinct are commercial office accommodation, a dedicated postgraduate student accommodation, and the bold addition of the Science Gallery Melbourne, part of the acclaimed Global Science Gallery Network.
 Within the precinct’s main tower is the ‘Superfloor’, a dedicated collaboration space which is home to Melbourne Connect engagement activities.

-AECOM has worked with University of Melbourne since the early stages of this unique development, starting with a feasibility study and then a reference design.
+AECOM has worked with the University of Melbourne since the initial stages of this unique development, starting with a feasibility study, and then a reference design.
 When the University adopted the development partner procurement model, AECOM continued to support the University in a client-side role.
 Initially as the technical advisor, our team provided technical advice during the Expression of Interest and Tender phases in the University’s selection process for a development partner.